pulumi/docs/install/index.md

 curl -fsSL https://get.pulumi.com | sh
 ```

-This will download the most recent version of Pulumi and extract it into `~/.pulumi/bin` (if you already have an existing version, it will replace it) and then try to add that directory to your shell's path.
-If you'd like, you can read the source of the script [online](https://get.pulumi.com) or download it and invoke it yourself.
-You can also follow the <a href="#instructions">manual instructions</a> if you prefer.

 ### Windows

 Run the following command (in `cmd.exe`) to install the latest version of Pulumi: